 Beach and lighthouse of Maspalomas.
 Photo: Bareta.

 Despite the absence - except at weekends - of Canarian men, this procession from one bar to another is the most Spanish feature of Gran Canaria's gay nightlife.
 Drinkers who linger too long in one bar will find it empties as the in-crowd moves on.
-At 4am, the upper level winds down and the large disco bars on the opposite side of the centre around XL crank up the energy.
-You haven't really done gay Gran Canaria until you've been at one of the clubs until the bitter end.
-No wonder the gay presence seems to melt away during the day.
-Gay men rarely have the best suntans on the plane home.
+If you are in the Yumbo at 4am, you'll find that the upper level begins to wind down just as the large disco bars on the opposite side of the centre crank up the energy.

 THE LITTLE BLACK BOOK